hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

  .. figure:: images/appdiscovery2.png

 #.
-Discovery will run and ive you a summary of the apps discovered and identified.
+Discovery will run and give you a summary of the apps discovered and identified.
+Click on **View App Instances** to view the list.
 You can run **Discover** periodically by coming to this page to identify new apps.

  .. figure:: images/appdiscovery3.png